ajrowland/rebalancingyou-site/content/recipes/2021-03-31-mackerel-pate.md

 end:
   heading: Tasty alternatives
   text:
-    - add a few capers.
+    - Add a few capers.
-    - use a Greek yogurt for an extra creamy taste
+    - Use a Greek yogurt for an extra creamy taste
 ---